top of page

 Elizabeth Taylor

-One of the most beautiful, talented, and biggest stars in cinema history, Elizabeth Taylor spent the bulk of her life in movies, literally growing up in front of cameras and the world.
-She became a star at the age of twelve and spent most of her life making movies.
+One of the most beautiful, talented, and biggest stars in cinema history, Elizabeth Taylor spent the bulk of her life in movies, literally growing up in front of cameras and the world since becoming a star at the age of twelve.
 As a result, she gained an immense and instinctual knowledge of moviemaking and film acting.
 There are many stories of people who acted opposite Taylor who say she’d barely emote while filming, but when they saw it on the screen, were amazed how the camera captured so many nuances not visible to the eye.
 Nichols spoke of it in a 1966 NBC TV interview: “Elizabeth has a very strange thing, which is that when you see her do something, you’re standing next to the camera, and you say, ‘Well, that’s good’.
 And then the next day you see it on the film and it’s ten times better.
 Like, something happened.
 She really knows something about movies that most people don’t know”.
 Because Nichols and Taylor's three “Virginia Woolf” costars came from the stage, they all watched, studied, and learned from her while shooting the film, which Nichols said "was a great help”.

 Elizabeth Taylor laughs and sings in a scene from the intense Oscar-winning classic film drama based on the play by Edward Albee, "Who's Afraid of Virginia Woolf?"